 The Shanghai Writing Workshop is not a single group.
 Instead, the workshop is comprised of many different subgroups that all contribute to the arts collective that is the Shanghai Writing Workshop.
 Each year, our organization grows, and we dream a little bigger, but for the sake of clarity, I’ll list all the different branches of the workshop that are currently active.
 If you are at all interested in joining any of these workshops, please contact Ry at his WeChat, texaswriter.

 The Fiction Workshop meets every other Tuesday 7-9 pm and is currently led by Mike Robinson.
 They focus primarily on short fiction with the occasional novel.
 All genres and styles are welcome.
 Submissions should be less than a thousand words.
 Workshop members read in advance, so workshop time is dedicated to reviewing and discussing people’s work.
+Check out the frequently asked questions.

 The Nonfiction Workshop is currently led by Hannah Lund and Patti MacAlpine.
 Nonfiction alternates Tuesdays with Fiction, and they also alternate between generative workshops and review workshops.
 For more detail, join the chat.